 No. While there may be differences in customer satisfaction scores between electric providers, “electrons are electrons” and the provider has no effect on the reliability of your electric service (other than disconnection for actual or perceived failure to pay the bill).

-Reliability of electric delivery is a function only of the transmission and distribution (T&D) equipment (including the lines and wires), which is owned and controlled by the regulated T&D companies; Oncor, Centerpoint Energy, AEP Texas Central, AEP Texas North, Texas & New Mexico Power, and Sharyland.
+Reliability of electric delivery is a function only of the transmission and distribution (T&D) equipment (including the lines and wires), which is owned and controlled by the regulated T&D companies; Oncor, Centerpoint Energy, AEP Texas Central, AEP Texas North, and Texas & New Mexico Power.

 All electricity in Texas is accounted for by the state agency ERCOT, the Electric Reliability Council of Texas.
 ERCOT is considered the clearinghouse for electricity in Texas.
 The electrons being delivered to your house come from the “grid”.
 The grid is a physical network of transmission and distribution lines and wires connected to various generation sources to include nuclear plants and natural gas, coal and methane-burning plants, as well as solar and wind-generated sources.